A. F. Steadman

 Annabel Steadman (born 1992), who writes as A. F. Steadman, is a British author.

+Early life and education=

-Steadman was educated at The King's School, Canterbury, attending on music and academic scholarships followed by languages and law at Selwyn College, Cambridge, and a master's degree in creative writing at Cambridge.
+Steadman was educated at The King's School, Canterbury, Kent, from 2005, attending on music and academic scholarships.
+She then studied law at Selwyn College, Cambridge, and followed by a Master of Studies (MSt) degree in creative writing at Cambridge.

+Author

 In 2020, Steadman received a "seven-figure" three-book contract for a fantasy series about "bloodthirsty unicorns".
 This is believed to be the largest ever advance deal for a debut children's writer.
 In the same week film rights were acquired by Sony Pictures.

-In 2022, Skandar and the Unicorn Thief, the first book in the Skandar series was published.
+In 2022, Skandar and the Unicorn Thief, the first book in the Skandar series, was published.
 The Sunday Times called it an "engrossing tale".

 In November 2022, it was announced that Simon & Schuster had acquired three more books from Steadman.
 This will bring the Skandar series to five books, plus one untitled novel.
-The second book in the series, Skandar and the Phantom Rider will be published on 27 April 2023.
+The second book in the series, Skandar and the Phantom Rider, was published on 2 May 2023.
+The third book in the series, Skandar and the Chaos Trials, was published on 25 April 2024.
+The fourth book in the series, Skandar and the Skeleton Curse, was published on 10 October 2024.
+The fifth and final book in the series, Skandar and the Spirit War, was published on 28 August 2025.

+On 23 August 2025, A.F.
+Steadman announced that a prequel novel entitled The First Unicorn Rider would be released on 6 November 2025.